Geuthur/aa-skillfarm/README.md

 > AA Skillfarm needs at least Alliance Auth v4.0.0
 > Please make sure to update your Alliance Auth before you install this APP

+### Step 0 - Check dependencies are installed<a name="step0"></a>

+- Skillfarm needs the app [django-eveuniverse](https://apps.allianceauth.org/apps/detail/django-eveuniverse) and [aa-memberaudit](https://apps.allianceauth.org/apps/detail/aa-memberaudit) to function.
+Please make sure it is installed.

 ### Step 1 - Install the Package<a name="step1"></a>

 Make sure you're in your virtual environment (venv) of your Alliance Auth then install the pakage.